AzonInc/Doorman/docs/guide/getting-started.md

 ## Setup

 ### Network Connection
-When you power on your Doorman-S3 for the first time it will blink fast (orange) and opens a new Access Point called "Doorman-S3 Setup".
+When you power on your Doorman-S3 for the first time it will blink fast (orange) and opens a new Access Point called `Doorman-S3 Setup`.

 The Access Point password is `open-sesame`.

 You can setup your WiFi credentials via Access Point, Improv Serial or Improv Bluetooth.